 Some employees also may refuse to be tested, for fear if they test positive and they have to self-isolate they won’t get paid, so employers will need to be mindful of ensuring health and safety guidelines to keep the workplace safe, against employees potentially being paid SSP for 10 days.
 The government has introduced the £500 scheme that employees are able to access if they are forced to self-isolate for a period of time.
 This may be critical for employees who have tested positive but remain asymptomatic and so were unaware.
 Some businesses may have adopted a policy of paying staff for self isolation, as a result of test and trace or positive tests provided by the employer, if this is the case ensure all staff are aware of the policy and apply this consistently across all the staff.

 The government guidelines remain clear that if employees can work from home then they should, and if an employer knowingly allows an employee to attend work when they should be self-isolating they may be fined, along with employees who know should be self-isolating.
 There is a mutual benefit in clear honest two-way communication in relation to self-isolation requirements.

 What does this mean in terms of Health and Safety?

 If you are asking staff to take Covid tests, then this increases the obligation you have, as an employer, to ensure your Covid-19 Risk Assessments have been reviewed, updated and communicated to all staff.

-Should you have positive results, your management plan to reduce the potential virus infections between staff in the workplace needs to be implemented, this should be part of your COVID-19 Risk Assessment.
+Should you have positive results, your management plan to reduce the potential virus infections among staff in the workplace needs to be implemented, this should be part of your COVID-19 Risk Assessment.

 If in doubt, please contact your lead consultant, who is already working with you, for either HR or H&S, or our office for support and advice, no need to be alone through these challenging times.